Join Agency CIOs and IT Professionals for a Strategic Breakfast Meeting in Austin

 Dr. Bill Curtis, CISQ Executive Director

-Dr. Bill Curtis is Executive Director of the Consortium for IT Software Quality (CISQ), an IT leadership group that develops standards for measuring software size, quality and technical debt.
+Dr. Bill Curtis is Founding Executive Director of the Consortium for Information & Software Quality (CISQ), an IT leadership group that develops standards for measuring software size, quality and technical debt.
 Dr. Curtis is the American lead on the ISO 25000 series of standards.
 Download presentation

 |9:15||Improving IT with Centralized Management of Code Quality Standards